Fittoserve Group

 Allulose liquid sweetener

-Allulose is a rare natural sweetener that occurs naturally in small quantities in wheat, figs, raisins, and jackfruit.
+Allulose is a rare natural sweetener that occurs naturally in small quantities in figs, raisins, and jackfruit.

 It tastes like regular table sugar but has only 10% of its calories and does not raise blood sugar levels or insulin levels.